 Microservices and the Development Organization

-Microservice architecture is based on the principles of modular systems that comply with the domain-driven design paradigm.
-That is, the architecture is broken into sub-domains with delegated specialized responsibilities that are delineated from other modules by what is called a boundary context.
-Therefore, in order to have specialized knowledge that is best able to address the concerns of these sub-domains, it is best to have a development organization that has teams of experts in the particular sub-domain.
-The team becomes the owner of microservices in that sub-domain.
-This type of development organization is key to implementing a microservices architecture.
+Microservice architecture is based on the principles of modular systems that align with the domain-driven design (DDD) paradigm.
+That is, the architecture is divided into sub-domains, each with specialized responsibilities, and delineated from other modules by what is known as a bounded context.
+To develop deep expertise and effectively address the concerns of these sub-domains, it is ideal to have development teams composed of specialists in each particular domain.
+These teams become the owners of the microservices within their respective sub-domains.
+This type of organizational structure is key to successfully implementing a microservices architecture.

 As stated in Conway's Law:

-The implications of Conway's Law are fundamental to the successful implementation of microservices architecture.
-Because a microservice is a module with a responsibility within a domain therefore with a clear boundary context, having teams that become delegated to work on that specific sub-domains will tend to facilitate the implementation of microservices.
+The implications of Conway's Law are fundamental to the successful implementation of a microservices architecture.
+Because a microservice is a module with responsibility within a specific domain—and thus has a clear bounded context—assigning dedicated teams to work on specific sub-domains tends to naturally facilitate the development and maintenance of microservices.

 No comments: